 Before The Flood

 Leonardo DiCaprio has been a tireless advocate for environmental causes for years, and his documentary Before the Flood is a culmination of those efforts.
 DiCaprio brings audiences along on his journey to better understand climate change and the devastation being caused as a result of it.
 He seeks important answers from experts to learn whether it is still possible to stop or even reverse the effects of climate change before it's too late.
-The documentary was released on the heels of DiCaprio's 2016 Oscar win for Best Actor for The Revenant, where he memorably used a portion of his time onstage to discuss the reality and impact of climate change.
+The documentary was released on the heels of DiCaprio's 2016 Oscar win for The Revenant, where he memorably used a portion of his time onstage to discuss the reality and impact of climate change.

 Blackfish